natdanaiw08/gatsby-onepage-classic-1/content/contact.md

 * [Breakdance](https://breakdance.github.io/breakdance/) - HTML to Markdown converter
 * [jQuery] - duh

-And of course Dillinger itself is open source with a [public repository][dill] on GitHub.
+And of course itself is open source with a [public repository][dill] on GitHub.